mattijn/topojson/README.md

 - https://bost.ocks.org/mike/topology/ and https://github.com/topojson by Mike Bostocks and
 - https://github.com/calvinmetcalf/topojson.py by Calvin Metcalf.

-The reason for development of this package was the willingness to adopt Shapely and NumPy for the core-functionaliteits in deriving the topology and to provide a better integration with other geographical packages available within the Python ecosystem (eg. `geopandas`).
+The reason for development of this package was the willingness to adopt Shapely and NumPy for the core-functionaliteits in deriving the topology and to provide a better integration with other geographical packages available within the Python ecosystem (eg. `geopandas` and `altair`).
 Also the possibility of including the many tests available in the JavaScript implementation was hoped-for.

 To create a certain synergy between the JavaScript and Python implementation the same naming conventions were adopted for the processing steps (`extract`, `join`, `cut`, `dedup`, `hashmap`).
 Even though the actual code differs significant.